openfaas/docs/docs/edge/airgap.md

 OpenFaaS Edge can be installed within an air-gapped environment using images copied from a machine with Internet access, to one without it.

+* Download the various images for OpenFaaS Edge, its installer, and any functions you want to a machine with Internet access.
+* Transfer the artifacts to the air-gapped machine.
+* Decide whether to restore the images to a self-hosted registry on the machine, to the containerd library, or a remote registry available to the air gap.
+* Copy across the license file and run the `faasd install` command along with any pull policy and DNS settings you require.

+Note:

+* If your registry requires authentication, you'll have to create a config file for the credentials.
+Follow the chapter entitled "Private registries" in Serverless For Everyone Else.
+* It is possible to run a self-hosted registry with a self-signed certificate directly on the host with systemd, follow the chapter entitled "Adding a self-hosted container registry" in Serverless For Everyone Else.

 ## Download images for offline usage

 You can download, transfer and restore the images whichever way you prefer, however we maintain a dedicated, supported tool to do this for you called airfaas.